-He has 30 years of experience successfully defending child sex abuse cases in the state and federal courts of Oregon, both at trial and on appeal.
+He has 30 years of experience successfully defending child sex abuse cases in the state and federal courts of Oregon and Washington, both at trial and on appeal.
 He also assists local counsel with child sex abuse cases against religious entities nationwide.

 Oregon has been at the epicenter of child sex abuse cases nationally for decades.
 John has defended some of the largest civil child abuse cases in the country, including a recent case against a school involving over 70 plaintiffs.

 He is well versed in the unique laws about vicarious liability for child sex abuse and the statute of limitations for child sex abuse claims.
 He has extensive experience successfully defending these volatile, high exposure cases at trial and on appeal.